thanpolas/toddmotto.github.io/_posts/2013-06-25-is-it-time-to-drop-jquery-essentials-to-learning-javascript-from-a-jquery-background.md

 #### querySelector/querySelectorAll
 This is where things heat up - enter querySelector.
 Had it not been for jQuery, querySelector may not have made it's way into the JavaScript language as quickly or as efficiently as it has - so we have jQuery to thank for this.

 The magic behind querySelector is astounding, it's a multi-purpose native tool that you can use in various instances (this is raw JavaScript).
 There are two types of querySelector, the first which is plain old _document.querySelector('')_ returns the first Node in the NodeList, regardless of how many Node Objects it might find.
 The second, ultimately the best and most powerful is _document.querySelectorAll('')_ which returns a NodeList every time.
-I've been using _document.querySelectorAll('')_ as standard as it's easier to grab the first item in the returned NodeList than it is to reverse engineer _document.querySelector'')_.
+I've been using _document.querySelectorAll('')_ as standard as it's easier to grab the first item in the returned NodeList than it is to reverse engineer _document.querySelector('')_.

 Let's look at some examples, read the comments for better clarification: